 This means that you start planning the form that your argument will take and that you move the information around to its appropriate place.
 It is especially important that during this stage you create a proper framework or structure for your assignment.
 This does not mean that you should "cut and paste" from the different legal sources.
-It means that you should at this stage be able to identify the argument(s) that you intend to make in your assignment, where you intend to make the argument(s) and what information you will be using in support of the argument(s).
-It may be a slow process, piecing together bits of information.
-You should find, however, that you are in a much better position to decide where to position specific information than you would have been had you combined this stage with the research stage.
+At this stage, it means that you should be able to identify the argument(s) that you intend to make in your assignment, where you intend to make the argument(s), and what information you will be using in support of the argument(s).
+Piecing together information may be a slow process.
+However, you should find that you are in a much better position to decide where to position specific information than you would have been, had you combined this stage with the research stage.
 In other words, it is best not to decide what you want to say before you have identified the most important themes within the topic.
 You may even start connecting sentences at this stage, but do not be too concerned with grammar or stylistic requirements yet.